bryaneburr/wiki_spider/README.md

 # wiki_spider
-Web crawling project for Nitr.io, built using [scrapy](http://scrapy.org/).
+Web crawling project, built using [scrapy](http://scrapy.org/).
 Scrapes the number of employees from the wikipedia pages of various companies.

 ## Setup